Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Nature/Foods/List/Faraurin.md

 Faraurin is popular jitadian seasoning made out of crushed [dried Dawn Tear flower](/Loreum/Topics/Nature/Herbarium/List/Dawn_Tear.md).
 Its taste is unique combination of salty and bitter taste, with moderate spice felt after a while.
 It is commonly used for fish, but jitadian citizen tend to experiment with it, so there are many recipes using faraurin taste with even most strange combinations, including honey.
+There's also mead using faraurin as a spice, popular in some Jitado regions.

 ---
 ♜: `Farauryn` in Polish